otacke/h5p-bingo/README.md

 If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

 ## Building the distribution files
-Pull or download this archive files and go into the h5p-bingo folder.
+Pull or download this archive files and go into the main folder.
 There run

 ```bash
 npm install